 The main menu is where all the available modules are shown, and where you can choose which module to launch.
 New modules are regularly added through firmware updates that are made available through the Bedrock website.
-If your device is running a different firmware version than the version on which this manual is based (version 2.0), you may see a different selection of modules appear in the menu than the ones found in this manual.
-Small differences in appearance also exist between different SMxx models.
+If your device is running a different firmware version than the version on which this manual is based (version 3.0), you may see a different selection of modules appear in the menu than the ones found in this manual.